markterweele/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wsus.md

    ![Create a GPO in this domain example in the UI.](images/waas-wsus-fig3.png)

    >[!NOTE]
    >In this example, the **Configure Automatic Updates** and **Intranet Microsoft Update Service Location** Group Policy settings are specified for the entire domain.
-This is not a requirement; you can target these settings to any security group by using Security Filtering or a specific OU.
+This isn't a requirement; you can target these settings to any security group by using Security Filtering or a specific OU.

 4. In the **New GPO** dialog box, name the new GPO **WSUS - Auto Updates and Intranet Update Service Location**.